-Currently Geoff is a Director of Trustpower, Tilt Renewables and Farrier Swier Consulting.
+Currently Geoff is a Director of Trustpower and Tilt Renewables.

 Previously Geoff was Policy Director of the National Interim Provider Board established by the New Zealand Government in 1992 to oversee reform of the New Zealand public hospital system.
-Other previous roles include member of the Australian Energy Regulator, director of VENCorp, and as economic adviser to the New Zealand Minister of State-Owned Enterprises (1990) and the New Zealand Minster of Finance (1984-87).
+Other previous roles include as member of the Australian Energy Regulator, Director of VENCorp and Economic Adviser to the New Zealand Minister of State-Owned Enterprises (1990) and the New Zealand Minster of Finance (1984-87).